danpla/dpscreenocr/doc/manual.md

     You need to switch to the X11/Xorg session, as dpScreenOCR doesn't work with Wayland yet.
-In most desktop environments, you can do this from a dedicated menu (sometimes hidden under the gear button) when the login screen asks for the password.
+In most desktop environments, you can do this from a dedicated menu (sometimes hidden under a gear button) when the login screen asks for the password.

 *   **(Unix) No languages**